urbanware-org/nomen/README.md

 ## Requirements

-In order to use *Nomen*, the *Python* framework must be installed on the system.
+In order to run the latest versions of *Nomen*, the *Python* 3.x framework must be installed on the system.

+Version 2.3.6 is the last official release for the *Python* 2.x framework.

+If you need a later version for the *Python* 2,x framework for whatever reason, you can try refactoring the syntax from *Python* 3.x to version 2.x using the *[3to2](https://pypi.python.org/pypi/3to2)* tool.

+However, there is no guarantee that this works properly or at all.

 Depending on which version of the framework you are using: